Indecomposability for differential algebraic groups: Generalizations of strong connectivity

 For differential algebraic groups, the notion of indecomposable matches the notion of strongly connected.
-But, in Definition \ref{IndecomposableDefn} we defined $n$-\emph{indecomposable}.
+But, in Definition \ref{IndecomposableDefn} we defined $n$-\emph{indecomposable} for arbitrary $n$, not necessarily equal to the differential type of the ambient differential algebraic group.
 In this section we will explore the notion in the case that $n \neq \tau(G).$ Consider the following family of proper differential algebraic subgroups,

-We note that this family is closed under finite intersections.
+We note that this family is closed under finite intersections \cite{CassidySinger}.
 Since $G$ is an $\omega$-stable group,

-is a definable subgroup, which we will denote $G_n.$ We note that $H_n$ is a characteristic subgroup of $G$.
+is a definable subgroup, which we will denote $G_n.$ We note that $G_n$ is a characteristic subgroup of $G$.
 We will refer to $G_n$ as the $n$-connected component.
+When $n=\tau (G)$, the $n$-connected component is the strongly connected component, used earlier in the paper.

-\begin{exam} It is entirely possibly that the subgroups $H_n$ are different for every $n.$ The following is a very simple example which readily generalizes.
-Consider the following group of matrices of the form
+\begin{exam} For simplicity, in this example, suppose that $\Delta = \{ \delta _1 , \delta _2 , \delta _3 \}$.
+It is entirely possibly that the subgroups $H_n$ are different for every $n.$ The following is a very simple example which readily generalizes.
+Consider the set of matrices of the form

-where $\delta_1 \delta_2 u_{12}=0,$ $\delta_1 u_1=0$, $\delta_1 \delta_2 \delta_3 u_{123}=0,$ $\delta_2 u_2 =0,$ and $\delta_2 \delta_3 u_{23}=0.$
+where $\delta_1 \delta_2 u_{12}=0,$ $\delta_1 u_1=0$, $\delta_2 u_2 =0,$ and $\delta_2 \delta_3 u_{23}=0.$

-This is a group since and the coordinates evidently satisfy the same differential equations as the original matrices.
+This set of matrices is closed under matrix multiplication since and the coordinates evidently satisfy the same differential equations as the original matrices.
+A direct calculation shows that

+It is again evident that the coordinates of the inverse matrix satisfy the differential equations stipulated above.
+So, the set of matrices is a differential algebraic group.

 The group is $0$-indecomposable.
-The group is not $1$-indecomposable.
-The $1$-connected component is the subgroup of matrices of the form: The $2$-connected component is the subgroup of matrices of the form:
+The reader should note that in the setting of differential algebraic groups, $0$-indecomposable simply means connected, that is, there are no definable subgroups of finite index.
+This group is also $1$-connected.
+The $2$-connected component is the subgroup of matrices of the form:

 The $3$-connected (in this case, strongly connected) component is the subgroup of matrices of the form:

 \end{exam} Though much of the analysis of this paper essentially works in the case of $n$-indecomposability with $n \neq \tau(G),$ by relativizing the appropriate statements (see Proposition \ref{general}, for instance), there are important pieces which are not immediate.
 For instance, when seeking definability results for a family of $n$-indecomposable subsets, the above techniques are only useful when the subsets can be contained in a strongly connected subgroup of differential type $n.$